 Action, action, action.
 Notice how Kelly applies verbs here.
 He’s guiding the eyes and the minds of his prospect.

-Once you’ve executed the first 3 steps above, it’s time to get your prospect off your profile—and on the phone or in your email inbox.
-Make clear calls-to-action and, yes, include shortened Web links.
-While not click-able buyers will cut-and-paste or right-click (in Chrome) to visit your landing page.
+Once you’ve executed the first 3 steps above, it’s time to get your prospect off your profile—and on the phone or into your email inbox.
+Make clear calls-to-action and, yes, include shortened web links.
+While not click-able, buyers will cut and paste or right-click (in Chrome) to visit your landing page.